Ampicillin and Sulbactam Injection

 |M/6 Sodium Lactate Injection||45 (30/15)||8 hrs at 25°C|

 |5% Dextrose in 0.45% Saline||3 (2/1)||4 hrs at 25°C|

 Initially, the vials may be reconstituted with Sterile Water for Injection to yield solutions containing 375 mg ampicillin and sulbactam for injection per mL (250 mg ampicillin/125 mg sulbactam per mL).
 An appropriate volume should then be immediately diluted with a suitable parenteral diluent to yield solutions containing 3 to 45 mg ampicillin and sulbactam for injection per mL (2 to 30 mg ampicillin/1 to 15 mg sulbactam/per mL).

 Preparation for Intramuscular Injection

-1.5 g and 3 g Standard Vials: Vials for intramuscular use may be reconstituted with Sterile Water for Injection USP, 0.5% Lidocaine Hydrochloride Injection, USP or 2% Lidocaine Hydrochloride Injection, USP.
-Consult the following table for recommended volumes to be added to obtain solutions containing 375 mg Ampicillin and Sulbactam for injection per mL (250 mg ampicillin/125 mg sulbactam per mL).
+Vials for intramuscular use may be reconstituted with Sterile Water for Injection, USP, 0.5% Lidocaine Hydrochloride Injection USP or 2% Lidocaine Hydrochloride Injection USP.
+Consult the following table for recommended volumes to be added to obtain solutions containing 375 mg ampicillin and sulbactam for injection per mL (250 mg ampicillin/125 mg sulbactam per mL).
 Note: Use only freshly prepared solutions and administer within one hour after preparation.